jsnorek/NewsNow/README.md

 create_or_open_index;
 create_or_open_index();
 ```
+This will create an indexdir/ folder containing your Whoosh search index.

 5. Run application
 ```
 python app.py
 ```

-And then use the link to open in your browser.
+And then use the link http://127.0.0.1:5000/ after starting the server to open in your browser.

 ## Using Search
 [Back to Contents](#contents)